2019 Housing Element - Implementation

 https://humboldtgov.org/2448/2019-Housing-Element.
 Scroll down to the “Basic Housing and Demographics” tab

-The complete list of existing Standards can be found in Chapter 8.5 of the General Plan, at: http://humboldtgov.org/205/General-Plan.
+The complete list of previous (2014) Standards can be found in Chapter 8.5 of the General Plan, at: http://humboldtgov.org/205/General-Plan Opens a New Window. .

 Implementation Measures (IMs) are actions, procedures, programs, and plans used to carry out policies of the Housing Element.
-The Housing Element Update will revisit the IMs, and add to, retire or amend them to meet current needs.
+The 2019 Housing Element Update revisits the IMs, and adds to, retires or amends them to meet current needs.

 |(a)||H-IM1- 2, H-IM6-7, H-IM9, H-IM13-17, H-IM21-22, H-IM27-31, and H-IM37-40 facilitate the development of lower income housing, either directly or indirectly;|